 Devils rally to spoil Slafkovsky's Montreal debut with 2-1 pre-season win

-MONTREAL — The Montreal Canadiens opened their NHL pre-season campaign at home, but allowed two unanswered goals and fell to the New Jersey Devils 2-1 on Monday.
+MONTREAL — The Montreal Canadiens grabbed an early lead but allowed two unanswered goals and fell to the New Jersey Devils 2-1 in their NHL pre-season opener on Monday night.

+Despite the loss, head coach Martin St. Louis found positives with young players trying to push and impress the rebuilding team.

+The prime example was Owen Beck, who centred the top line alongside Cole Caufield and Mike Hoffman due to Nick Suzuki’s injury.
+The 18-year-old left his impression with the Canadiens’ staff.

+“It's great because there are not many Slovak players in the league, it just feels good to play against them and it feels nicer when you play against your own in (the NHL),” he said.

+Asked if Tatar offered him any advice, Slafkovsky answered: “No, not much.
+He’s more of a funny guy.”

-Cole Caufield scored first for the Canadiens but former Hab Tomas Tatar and Graeme Clarke scored the Devils’ goals to register the victory.
+Caufield scored first for the Canadiens but Tatar and Graeme Clarke scored the Devils’ goals to register the victory.

+“I thought the compete level was great,” said Devils head coach Lindy Ruff.
+“I thought we really skated well as a team, every line skated well.
+You look at the forward group, they’re tracking back and getting back.

+“We created a lot of great turnovers and I’m probably disappointed with the lack of finish but we created some great turnovers.”

 Jake Allen kept a clean sheet with 18 saves through 29 minutes of play.
 Cayden Primeau filled in for the second half of the game and stopped 11 of 13 shots.